 Garment Information Labels located on the shell inside the closure and also on the liner, list the Garment model, size, fabric content, date of manufacture, barcode, and serial number.
 Each label's barcode and serial number help you track the Garment's wash and repair history and match its shell to its liner after cleaning.
-The serial numbers on the shell's label and on the liner's label are identical except the coat parts start with a "C"and the pant parts with a "P".
+The serial numbers on the shell's label and on the liner's label are identical except for the last digit: "1" for shell; "2" for liner.